 It would be advisable to bring a good backpack with wheels for travel to keep from wearing yourself out.
 High Sierra offers several quality backpacks that work well for regular commuting, while also being suited for traveling abroad.
-Their Chaser Wheeled Backpack is especially well suited for travel, as it has several organizing compartments as well as inline mounted wheels for smooth movement.
-The bag also has corner guards to prevent it from becoming damaged, as the guards prevent direct contact between the fabric of the bag and the ground.
 While less convenient on rugged terrain, this pack will not let you down as you comb the streets of Athens for ancient wonders.

 France has always been a beautiful country, with Paris being one of the most visited cities in the world.
 While Paris is nice, it is also one of the first cities anyone thinks of when planning a trip to France.
 So instead, another city made it onto this list, Arcachon.

 Located on the southwest shore of France, this beach resort has numerous attractions to visit for some summer fun.
 The city contains four districts, each named after one of the four seasons.
 The first one, La Ville d’Ete, is home to many of the waterfront activities on offer.